-traditionally hand crafted by women in West Africa, there are more than 100 variations to African black soap depending on the region. made of a base of plantain skin, cocoa pod powder, honey, and shea butter and/or virgin coconut oil, it’s a natural, lye-free soap that moisturizes and cleanses the skin and hair. the roasted plaintain skins, which also give this soap its unique color, are chock full of vitamin a and e and make this soap potent when it comes to skin maintenance. cocoa powder and palm and palm kernel oil are then added to the soap giving it moisturizing properties along with the shea butter and/or coconut oil.
+Traditionally, hand crafted by women in West Africa, There are more than 100 variations to African black soap depending on the region.
+Made of a base of plantain skin, cocoa pod powder, honey, and shea butter and/or virgin coconut oil, it’s a natural, lye-free soap that moisturizes and cleanses the skin and hair.
+The roasted plantain skins, which also give this soap its unique color, are chock full of vitamin A and E and make this soap potent when it comes to skin maintenance.
+Cocoa powder and palm and palm kernel oil are then added to the soap giving it moisturizing properties along with the shea butter and/or coconut oil.

-there is no rhyme or reason to the shape, it’s just an “organic” block of soap usually found in a finished and semi-smooth rectangular or square shape. the first time i saw a bar of this soap i wasn’t sure what to think. i wasn’t moved, wasn’t convinced. i wasn’t anything. it just looked like a blob of chocolate-ish…something. but after using it for over a year, i’m more than a convert.
+Often, there is no rhyme or reason to the shape.
+It’s just an “organic” block of soap usually found in a finished and semi-smooth rectangular or square shape.
+The first time I saw a bar of this soap I wasn’t sure what to think.
+I wasn’t moved, wasn’t convinced.
+I wasn’t anything.
+It just looked like a blob of chocolate…something.
+But after using it for over a year, I’m more than a convert.

-the key to a great experience with black soap is first buying authentic and fair trade soap. when you buy fair trade products from developing countries it means that you are supporting “a movement of individuals and organizations working to ensure that producers in poor countries receive a greater percentage of the price paid by consumers.”* i buy my bars from a local dealer i trust as well as from my local organic grocery story, usually alaffia’s authentic african black soap. online and in store, Shea Moisture and Dudu Osun are other great brands and you can also buy black soap by the pound straight from West Africa.
+The key to a great experience with black soap is first buying authentic and fair trade soap.
+When you buy fair trade products from developing countries it means that you are supporting “a movement of individuals and organizations working to ensure that producers in poor countries receive a greater percentage of the price paid by consumers.”
+I buy my bars from a local dealer I trust as well as from my local organic grocery story, usually Alaffia’s Authentic African Black Soap.
+Online and in store, Shea Moisture, Dudu Osun and 54 Thrones are other great brands and you can also buy black soap by the pound straight from West Africa.

-since i’ve been using black soap, my skin has been blinging. the results of using black soap are akin to a Clarasionic brush or microdermabrasion. i feel like a glowing Alec Wek (who is not from West Africa but that’s neither here nor there because her skin slays)…without the long model legs. the key for me was figuring out how to use black soap without burning the shit (really there is no other word for the misuse of black soap) out of my skin like i did the first few times i used it. i’ve found that a bad first experience with black soap turns a lot of people off, even i was about to chuck the deuces. however, i’ve finally conquered black soap and have a few tricks up my sleeve on how to use it effectively without stripping or burning your skin – because really, who does not want the skin of an African model. anyone?
+The results of using black soap are akin to a Clarisonic brush or microdermabrasion.
+I feel like a glowing Alec Wek (who is not from West Africa but that’s neither here nor there because her skin slays)…without the long model legs.
+The key for me was figuring out how to use black soap without burning the shit out of my skin like I did the first few times I used it.
+I’ve found that a bad first experience with black soap turns a lot of people off; even I was about to chuck the deuces.
+However, I’ve finally conquered black soap and have a few tricks up my sleeve that you should also check out. how to use it effectively without stripping or burning your skin – because really, who does not want the skin of an African model. anyone?

 do you black soap?